Close Encounters of the Third Kind

-Parents need to know that this ultimately uplifting and optimistic story has many scary and spooky moments before the exact nature of the aliens is revealed.
+Parents need to know that Close Encounters of the Third Kind is ultimately uplifting and optimistic story has many scary and spooky moments before the exact nature of the aliens is revealed.
 To a mother’s horror, her toddler son disappears and is a captive of unknown villains.
 The earth is enveloped by strange events: electrical storms, unexplained shaking, and unidentified flying objects (UFOs).
 A house is attacked by mysterious forces; dead animals appear on quiet country roads.
 A loving father is faced with losing his family because of his conviction.
 There are scattered curse words including "hell," "s--t," and "bastard."
 Members of the military are mostly portrayed as unsympathetic and authoritarian.

 What's the story?

-When Roy Neary (Richard Dreyfuss) and Jillian Guiler (Melinda Dillon) encounter a UFO, they travel to its landing site, Devil's Tower, Wyoming.
+In Close Encounters of the Third Kind, Roy Neary (Richard Dreyfuss) and Jillian Guiler (Melinda Dillon) encounter a UFO and travel to its landing site in Devil's Tower, Wyoming.
 Jillian is seeking her son, who went bye-bye with the alien ship.
 Roy's obsession with the UFO sighting drives his family away.
 Inexplicably drawn to Devil's Tower, Roy and Jillian realize that they're not the only ones who feel they've been called there.
 French scientist Claude Lacombe (Francois Truffaut), top-secret U.S. government agents, and ordinary folks are there to meet an enormous spacecraft, which, when it shows up, returns humans taken over decades (including Jillian's son).
 When the aliens appear, Roy boldly boards the ship in an intergalactic exchange program.
 (In the reissue, which added some new scenes, viewers get a glimpse of the inside of the spacecraft.)

 Is it any good?

 This is a thrilling adventure story and a brilliant example of the art and craft of moviemaking.
 The story unfolds with extraordinary power, involving viewers as much in Roy's inexplicable compulsion as in Jillian's search for her son.
-And the story itself is so different from many other alien movies -- it posits the idea not just that "something" is out there, but that it's something wonderful.
+Close Encounters of the Third Kind is so different from many other alien movies -- it posits the idea not just that "something" is out there, but that it's something wonderful.
 Watch how Spielberg lets viewers know that the aliens are friendly.